drojf/drojf.github.io/games.md

   - I really enjoyed this game, but it's been so long since I played it I find it hard to give a good review
   - I remember enjoying the story, dialogue, as well as the strategy elements and music
   - While this is a "tactical RPG", it feels "fun and silly" due to the over the top game mechanics like being able to physically pick up units - by repeating this you can form a stack of units.
 Other elements/levels make it seem more like a puzzle game.

+- [Prey](https://store.steampowered.com/app/480490/Prey/) - PC and Various Console, Xbox Game Pass
+  - This game is meant to be a spiritual successor to system shock (which I haven't played), but to fans of Dishonored and Deus Ex it may seem familiar
+  - There are various things that people have praised in this game, but what I like most is freedom - the interconnectivity of the map, large number of ways to tackle enemies and objectives, different skill options.
+This also makes exploration feel more natural.
+  - While this is tagged as Horror, this mainly comes from jump scares, and also depends how you play.
+I believe this is due to the enemy designs, but also that you can get away with running around instead of sneaking slowly (on normal difficulty at least).
+  - Greatly enjoyed the overall feeling of exploring the space station becoming increasingly invaded by alien lifeforms.
+  - I hope you like listening to audio logs.

 ### Uchikoshi Games